-There are unbelievable amounts of moth species in the world (in the UK alone there are hundreds of Macro moths, and into the thousands for micro moths, the really tiny ones).
-These can easily be attracted into your garden using a variety of the techniques for trapping them. it all depends on what you have – more details of how to trap moths can be seen in my post – How to Trap Moths.
+There are unbelievable amounts of moth species in the world.
+In the UK alone there are hundreds of Macro moths (the larger ones), and into the thousands for micro moths (the tiny ones).
+These can easily be attracted into your garden using a variety of the techniques for trapping them.
+It all depends on what you have – more details of how to trap moths can be seen in my post – How to Trap Moths.
 Best of all moths come in a vast array of colours and sizes; from the gaudy pink and green Elephant Hawk Moth; to the dull Clouded Drab.
 Don’t let anyone tell you all moths are dull and grey.

 How to Photograph Moths

 I’m going to assume you have caught your moths, or know how, so we won’t go through this here.
 This is just about How to Photograph Moths.

 When it comes to moth photography you will need to decide the style of photographs you wish to take.
 A very popular style (within the “mothing” community) is known as” voucher photographs” this is where your photograph is taken from above of the moth on a plain coloured (it may be best to choose a 18 percent grey card background as the most common reason for this style of photography is to show diagnostic features at their best, and placing a ruler alongside the moth, using a grey card means you will be able to correctly colour balance your photos).